 Rider was her usual straight to the point: You know anything about the RV People?

-Tell us everything you think you know, the old man
+everything you think you know, the old man said.

-Most folks I knew stay as far away as possible from them.
+I knew stay as far away as possible from them.
+All the

-We hear they may be making a move in our direction, the old man said.
+they may be making a move in our direction, the old

-Need to send out a scouting party, you and me, and a
+send out a scouting party, you and me, and a couple of others,

-You still have the road in you.
-You’re the newest
+still have the road in you.
+You’re the newest guy to

 instincts.
 That was Rider.